lekoala/formidable-elements/readme.md

 Why no plain data attributes ?
 Well, data attributes are a pain to use.
 They default to string and this require conversion to make it work.
 Also, components with lots of options quickly become horrible.

+Some elements have specific (data) attributes for some custom features, see dedicated docs (wip).

 You can access the configuration using the `config` public property of the element.

 Editing json in your vscode can be easier with https://marketplace.visualstudio.com/items?itemName=andersonbruceb.json-in-html